-Net Sales and Operating Income- A substantial portion of the net sales from our Real Estate Management and Development segment in 2015 consisted of revenues from land sales.
 We recognized \$21.5 million in revenues on land sales during 2015 compared to \$31.9 million in 2014.
 As noted above we recognize revenue in our residential/planned community under percentage completion accounting and a large majority of the revenue we recognized in 2014 and 2015 was under this method of revenue recognition.
 We also have commercial property not included in the planned community for which revenue is generally recognized in full at closing, as we generally have no further obligations after the closing date of the sale for these properties.
 Almost half of our land sales revenue in 2015 were for such property sales not included in the planned community.
 The contracts on these sales (both within the planned community and otherwise) include approximately 270 acres of the residential planned community and certain other acreage which closed in December 2013 and through the end of 2015.
 Cost of sales related to land sales revenues was \$19.9 million in 2015 and \$28.1 million in 2014.

 The remainder of net sales and cost of sales related to this segment primarily relates to water delivery fees and expenses.
-We deliver water to several customers under long-term contracts; sales and cost of sales related to water delivery are expected to be relatively consistent from period to period.
-As noted above, because land held for development was initially recognized at estimated fair value at the acquisition date as required by ASC Topic 805, we did not recognize significant operating income in either 2014 or 2015.
+We deliver water to several customers under long-term contracts.
+In this regard in January 2016 we amended our water delivery contract with the City of Henderson, Nevada.
+As a result we recognized a contract related intangible asset impairment of \$5.1 million in the first quarter of 2016 (\$2.1 million, or \$.01 per diluted share, net of income tax benefit and noncontrolling interest).
+See Note 7 to our Consolidated Financial Statements.
+Based on the contract amendment as expected annual water sales were approximately \$1 million lower than 2015 levels but cost of sales related to water delivery remained relatively consistent from period to period.
+As noted above, because land held for development was initially recognized at estimated fair value at the acquisition date as required by ASC Topic 805, we did not recognize significant operating income in either 2015 or 2016 (excluding the impact of the contract related intangible asset impairment charge in 2016).

-Outlook-Having obtained a controlling interest in BMI and LandWell in December 2013, we are actively pursuing opportunities to maximize cash proceeds from the sale of our land held for development.
+Outlook-We are actively pursuing opportunities to maximize cash proceeds from the sale of our land held for development.
 In the near term, we are focused on developing and selling land we manage, primarily to residential builders, for the approximately 2,100 acres zoned for residential/planned community in Henderson, Nevada.
-We expect the development work for the residential/planned community to continue over the next several years, including those parcels currently under contract for which the development work is expected to be completed in 2017.
-As noted above, we do not expect to recognize significant amounts of operating income related to these sales for the parcels currently under contract; however, we do expect to generate cash proceeds from these sales in excess of our acquisition costs, which proceeds are expected to be used, in part, to fund ongoing development work for the remainder of these properties.
+We expect the development work for the residential/planned community to continue over the next several years, including those parcels currently under contract for which the development work is expected to be completed in 2018.
+We do not expect to recognize significant amounts of operating income related to these sales for the parcels currently under contract because our basis in the land value is the December 2013 acquisition date fair value; however, we do expect to generate cash proceeds from these sales in excess of our acquisition costs, which proceeds are expected to be used, in part, to fund ongoing development work for the remainder of these properties.